ncoudray/DeepPATH/DeepPATH_code/README.md

 expected processing time for this step: a few seconds to a few minutes.
 Once done, check inside the resulting directory that the images have been properly linked.

-## 0.3b Convert the JPEG tiles into TFRecord format for a multi-ouput prediction (example mutations)
+## 0.3b Convert the JPEG tiles into TFRecord format for a multi-ouput prediction
+[This approach now belongs to the legacy code and may no longer be compatible with the subsequent analysis steps]

-Check subfolder 00_preprocessing/TFRecord_2or3_Classes/ if it aimed at multi-output classsification with 10 possibly concurent sclasses:
+Check subfolder 00_preprocessing/TFRecord_2or3_Classes/ if it aimed at multi-output classsification where images can be assigned to several classes:

 For the training and validation sets:
 ```shell